GrugLikesRocks/Rising-Revenant/README.md

 Rising Revenant offers an exhilarating mix of strategy, chance, and foresight, making it a captivating endeavor for gamers and crypto enthusiasts.
 Will you rise to the challenge and etch your name in the annals of this adventure?
 ![Cover_WinnerRevenant](https://github.com/GrugLikesRocks/Rising-Revenant/assets/92889945/0777ee0d-9f8f-4209-b9b5-5f0fbd12e413)

+***Rising Revenant Game Rules***

+**Initial Phase: "The Dawn of Revenants"**

+*Summoning the Revenants:* Players begin by invoking Revenants, powerful entities, through a mystical expenditure of $LORDS.
+Each successful summoning not only brings forth a Revenant but also establishes an Outpost around the game map.

+*Building Outposts:* These bastions of power will initially have 1 health.
+Following a Revenant's summoning, players may fortify these Outposts in the following phase.

+*Fortifying Outposts:* Outposts, symbols of your burgeoning empire, can be bolstered up to 20 times in their lifetime.
+The extent of reinforcements directly influences the Outpost’s defense, manifested in the number of shields it wields:
+1-2 reinforcements: Unshielded
+3-5 reinforcements: 1 Shield
+6-9 reinforcements: 2 Shields
+9-13 reinforcements: 3 Shields
+14-19 reinforcements: 4 Shields
+20 reinforcements: 5 Shields

+*The Anticipation Screen:* Post-preparation, players enter a phase of strategic anticipation.
+Here, the summoning of new Revenants and bolstering of Outposts continues, setting the stage for the impending Main Phase.

+**Gameplay Phase: "The Epoch of Confrontation"**

+*Commencing the Main Phase:* Following the initial phase, the game escalates into a whirlwind of action, marked by attacks and disorder.

+*Diverse Attacks:* Players must confront challenges ranging from cataclysmic natural disasters to the fiery wrath of dragons and the cunning onslaught of goblins.

+*Main Phase Limitations:* In this critical phase, the focus shifts from expansion to survival.
+The creation of new Outposts and reinforcements ceases, though strategic trade with other players will represent the only way to achieve success.

+*Endurance of Outposts:* The resilience of an Outpost is key, with its survival odds escalating with every reinforcement.
+The ultimate ambition?
+To stand as the last "Rising Revenant."

+**Final Rewards**
+*The Ultimate Prize:* The game’s transactions feed into a colossal final jackpot, destined for the sole Revenant who outlasts all others.

+*Economic Dynamics of "Rising Revenant"*
+Preparation Phase:
+75% of $LORDS channeled into the final jackpot
+10% allocated to transaction confirmation
+15% as a creator tribute

+Main Phase:
+90% of $LORDS flows to the trader
+5% augments the final jackpot
+5% reserved as a lasting reward for the enduring players

+These rules are your compass in the world of "Rising Revenant," guiding you through a labyrinth of summoning, defense, and cunning trade to claim the crown of the ultimate survivor.
 --------------------------------------------

 ***How to launch the game***